-This translates into a distance of $132 \pm 6$ kpc.
-The red vertical lines in the middle panel of Figure 3 show the distance moduli of the three RRL originally found around Ant 2.
+This translates into a distance of 132 $\pm$ 6 kpc.
+The red vertical lines in the middle panel of Fig. 3 show the distance moduli of the three RRL originally found around Ant 2.
 Clearly, these variable stars - while located far in the halo - appear to be positioned well in front of the dwarf along the line of sight.
-We speculate that this handful of RR Lyrae detected by Gaia may be on the near side of an extended cloud of tidal debris (see Section 4 for details) emanating from the dwarf.
-Note, however, that all three RR Lyrae lie close to the limiting magnitude of Gaia, therefore their median flux estimate may be biased high and, correspondingly, their distances biased low.
-Given its luminosity, Ant 2 is likely to host many tens of RR Lyrae, similar to, e.g., its close analogue, Crater 2 (see Joo et al. 2018; Monelli et al. 2018).
-At the distance of the main body of the dwarf, RR Lyrae would be too faint for Gaia but should be detectable with deeper follow-up imaging.
-The distribution of the DECaM BHBs, along with the RRLs with distances larger than 55 kpc, is shown in the right panel of Figure 3.
+We speculate that this handful of RRL detected by Gaia may be on the near side of an extended cloud of tidal debris (see Section 4 for details) emanating from the dwarf.
+Note, however, that all three RRL lie close to the limiting magnitude of Gaia, therefore their median flux estimate may be biased high and, correspondingly, their distances biased low.
+Given its luminosity, Ant 2 is likely to host many tens of RRL, similar to, e.g. its close analogue, Crater 2 (see Joo et al. 2018; Monelli et al. 2018).
+At the distance of the main body of the dwarf, RRL would be too faint for Gaia but should be detectable with deeper follow-up imaging.
+The distribution of the DECaM BHBs, along with the RRLs with distances larger than 55 kpc, is shown in the right-hand panel of Fig. 3.
 An obvious BHB overdensity with a shape very similar to that of the RGB stars is visible at the position of Antlia 2, further confirming that the BHB and the RGB features are correlated.